samuelgr/Xidi/README.md

 Axis and DigitalAxis both require a parameter specifying the virtual controller axis to which to link.
 Supported axis names are `X`, `Y`, `Z`, `RotX`, `RotY`, and `RotZ`.
 A second optional parameter is additionally allowed to specify the axis direction, either `+` or `-` (alternative values `Positive` and `Negative` are also accepted).

 By default all Axis and DigitalAxis element mappers are bidirectional, meaning they cover the entire range of possible axis values from extreme negative to extreme positive.
 Specifying a direction modifies this behavior and is primarily useful for Axis and DigitalAxis element mappers that accept input from XInput controller buttons.
-In bidirectional mode, the axis is reported as extreme positive if the button is pressed and extreme negative if not pressed.
-In unidirectional mode, the axis is reported as extreme in the configured direction if the button is pressed and neutral if the button is not pressed.
+In bidirectional mode the axis is reported as extreme positive if the button is pressed and extreme negative if not pressed.
+In unidirectional mode the axis is reported as extreme in the configured direction if the button is pressed and neutral if the button is not pressed.

 To see how this unidirectional configuration works in practice, below are two examples to highlight the difference.